Finding the Best Doula Services for Your Birth Experience: From a local Tucson Doula

 Advocacy

-Your doula can help communicate your preferences to the medical team, ensuring your voice is heard during the labor process.
+Your doula can help teach you how to communicate your preferences to the medical team as well as holding space during your labor, ensuring your voice is heard during the labor process.

 After the Birth: The Role of a Postpartum Doula